-Sending Fake Emails/message to your contacts
+Sending Fake Emails/messages to your contacts

 Are your friends telling you that they received suspicious emails from you or instant messages from your social media account, which often include attachments or links?

 First of all, you need to verify whether those emails or messages were sent from one of your accounts (so check your Sent Items folder in your email/social media account).
-If there’s nothing there, those messages could have been delivered from an application which is out of your control.
+If there’s nothing there, those messages could have been delivered from an application that is out of your control.

 If you discover the messages were sent from one of your accounts, take these steps:

 - Make sure you logged out from all your accounts.
-We access the same accounts on our work computers, on our home laptops and of course, on our mobile devices.
+We access the same accounts on our work computers, on our home laptops, and of course, on our mobile devices.
 Since we log in to our favorite online accounts on so many devices, it can happen that sometimes we forget to log out.
 Therefore, always make sure to log out from your online accounts on all devices.

 - Set strong passwords for your accounts.
 Don’t use the same password for all your accounts!
-Even if you are hacked, having different passwords for each account will help you limit a potential loss.
+Even if you are hacked, having different passwords for each account will help you limit potential loss.
 Make a habit of managing your passwords safely.

 - Use two-factor authentication.
 This option can significantly increase your control over your accounts’ security.
 Using two-factor authentication means that, besides entering your credentials, you will also need to enter a code sent to your phone.